-There’s something quite wonderful about yoghurt cakes.
-I think the first yoghurt cake I made was Nigella’s yoghurt pot cake.
-What I loved most, was the simplicity of it.
-The crumb is tender and light but with a richness that comes from using double cream yoghurt.
-There’s nothing complicated or challenging about a Bundt either.
-It’s simple baking that does away with complicated layers and frosting.
-I’ve doused my Greek yoghurt cake with a tart granadilla syrup and it tastes rather fabulous.
+The first yoghurt cake I made was Nigella’s yoghurt pot cake.
+Simplicity is its best feature.
+And the crumb.
+Tender and light with a tangy richness that reassuringly yoghurt-y.
+There’s nothing complicated or challenging about a Bundt either, devoid of layers and fussy frosting.
+My Greek yoghurt cake is drenched with a granadilla syrup.
+The tastes is rather fabulous.

 Greek yoghurt cake with granadilla syrup